mauricesvp/pancake/README.md

 ```

 ### Configurations
-All of the pancake ingredients can simply be specified in the designated ```pancake.yaml``` (located [here](https://github.com/mauricesvp/pancake/blob/ab9f80588563f4d753fb6add980d1b76aaa5b6f6/pancake/pancake.yaml)).
+All of the pancake ingredients can simply be specified in the designated _[pancake.yaml](https://github.com/mauricesvp/pancake/blob/ab9f80588563f4d753fb6add980d1b76aaa5b6f6/pancake/pancake.yaml)_.
 Below, you will find a detailed description on the underlying parameters:

 <!-- Device -->
 <details>